arakilian0/arakilian0/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is `Michael Arakilian` and I'm a Sales Representative at Volkswagen of Downtown LA.
-If you're looking for a new VW or wanna chat about code, you can contact me via  <a href="mailto:michael@startrev.com"> michael@snipx.io </a>
+If you're looking for a new or used VW or wanna chat about code, you can contact me via  <a href="mailto:michael@startrev.com"> michael@snipx.io </a>

 ## &#x270d; Ecommerce